MedSwitcher

 ≥25% weight loss achieved35%10%

 The science behind the difference: Ozempic stimulates GLP-1 receptors only.
 Zepbound stimulates both GIP and GLP-1 receptors.
 This dual-agonist mechanism provides synergistic metabolic effects — enhanced insulin sensitivity, greater appetite suppression, improved fat oxidation, and potentially direct effects on adipose tissue via GIP receptors.
+See our Ozempic vs Mounjaro comparison for a deep dive into the mechanism differences.

 For Ozempic patients specifically: If you've been using Ozempic (FDA-approved for diabetes, max 2.0mg) for weight loss, you've been limited to a lower semaglutide dose than Wegovy patients get (2.4mg).
 Switching to Zepbound gives you access to a fundamentally more effective molecule at its full approved dose range.
+Also consider switching to Foundayo if you prefer an oral option.

 When to Switch from Ozempic to Zepbound